 If you are planning to do a dry stack you must plan ahead to have the grout joints tight or you if you’d like to grout you should use packers to get consistent grout joints for each individual piece of stone.

 If you are not sure which will suit your home or project give us a call and speak to us, we are sure we be tailor you the perfect solution.

-Besides the “Crazy” format stone cladding nowadays more architects and landscape designers are specifying the “Random Ashlar” pattern which is suited for more modern designs.
+Besides the “Crazy” format stone cladding nowadays more architects and landscape designers are specifying the “Random Ashlar” or called Modular pattern which is suited for more modern designs.